EternityForest/standards/drafts/power_delivery.md

 Where practical, resettable fuses or circuit breakers should be used.
 Where fuses are used, 5x20mm, ATC, and miniature automotive fuses should be the preferred types, although 5x20mm fuses should not be used with DC voltages above 24v or 32v if the maximum fault current is limited, no  matter what the rating of the fuse is, due to the difficulty in  sourcing DC rated 5x20mm fues and possibility of incorrect replacement.

+Devices meant to run from a lithium battery must include some sort of overcurrent protection as close to the battery input as possible.

 Devices requiring fuses must be clearly marked as to the size and ampacity of fuse required.